Craig Alexander to decide on Kona in August

 “I’m getting a lot of work done on my back, particularly in Boulder.
 I’m putting in the effort absolutely, but I am a long way from saying definitively ‘Yes, I am going to go’.
 It’s not about anything other than me needing to feel I am ready to race there.
 I would love to race there, but I know how hard it is, but that’s on the agenda.”

-Nearing the end of a brilliant career, Alexander revealed his motivation to compete is driven by facing the best at major championship events.
+Nearing the end of a brilliant career, Alexander said his motivation to compete is driven by facing the best athletes in the sport at major championship events.